Publication ethics and malpractice statement

 Conflicts of interest

-Throughout the duration of the editorial process, the following relations between authors and editors are regarded conflict of interest: present colleagues, coauthors, and students for whom the editor was chairman of a committee.
-In the course of the submission, the authors are advised to identify all possible conflicts of interest with editors of Historia naturalis bulgarica.
-After the manuscripts are attached to an editor, particular editors are required to notify the editor-in-chief for all potential conflicts of interest with the authors.
-Once the manuscripts are submitted for review, reviewers are advised to notify the editor of eventual conflicts which may exist.
+Throughout the duration of the editorial process, the following relations between authors and subject editors are regarded conflict of interest: present colleagues, coauthors, and students for whom the subject editor was chairman of a committee.
+In the course of the submission, the authors are advised to identify all possible conflicts of interest with subject editors of Historia naturalis bulgarica.
+After the manuscripts are assigned to a particular subject editor, he/she is required to notify the editor-in-chief for all potential conflicts of interest with the authors.
+Once the manuscripts are submitted for review, reviewers are advised to notify the subject editor of eventual conflicts which may exist.

 Appeal and open debate